Boca Raton Community High School

-Boca Raton Community High School is a magnet high school that is part of the School District of Palm Beach County, Florida, United States.
-It has been rated an "A" school each consecutive year by the Florida Department of Education since 2005 and was ranked 62nd on the list of America's Best High Schools by Newsweek in 2010.
+Boca Raton Community High School is a magnet school that is part of the School District of Palm Beach County, Florida, United States.
+The high school has been rated an "A" school each consecutive year by the Florida Department of Education since 2005 and was ranked 62nd on the list of America's Best High Schools by Newsweek in 2010.

 Campus

-In 2002, the school was almost entirely demolished, and then reconstructed as a new, fully functional, state-of-the-art campus.
-There is a brand new science building.
+In 2002, the school was almost entirely demolished, and then reconstructed as a new campus.
+There is a new science building.

 In August 2007, the building of a new stadium began, and it was finished by July 2008.
 According to the South Florida Sun-Sentinel, the stadium features FieldTurf, a type of artificial turf with a thin, blade-like carpet that will allow use no matter what the weather.
 The new turf is also twice as soft as the previous field, so falling on it is safer.
 The installation of artificial turf was the first for any school in the Palm Beach County School District, according to Jim Cartmill, assistant director of program management with the School Board.

 The stadium features a nine-lane track, bleachers that stretch from goal line to goal line (for the home team fans) and from 10-yard line to 10-yard line (for visitors), with seating for up to 4,025 people, a 1,000 seat increase over the previous stadium.
 The stadium is accessible to the handicapped.
 It also has a pole vault and high jump, along with eight lighted tennis courts.
 An Olympic-sized swimming pool was added and opened in early 2011.